jaksam1074/gmarket/README.md

 Credits

-Thanks for the icons to Smashicons from www.flaticon.com and Freepik from www.flaticon.com Thanks for the SWEP help to "SWEP Construction Kit" by Clavus Thanks for the font nasalization-rg to Raymond Larabie
+Thanks for the icons to Smashicons from www.flaticon.com and Freepik from www.flaticon.com.
+Thanks for the SWEP help to "SWEP Construction Kit" by Clavus.
+Thanks for the font nasalization-rg to Raymond Larabie.